Steamed Pork Buns

 To braise the pork: in a medium to large saucepan add the shaoxing rice wine, soy sauce, caster sugar, ginger, garlic, spring onions and star anise.
 Stir only until the sugar dissolves, bring to the boil.
 Add the pork neck and allow it to boil again, then turn down to a simmer.
 Cover the surface with baking paper and cook for 1-1/2 hours or until tender.
 (I turn it over at the halfway mark to ensure all the pork gets submerged in the liquid).
 Once the pork is cooked, remove it from the stock and shred the meat.
 Strain the liquid, reserving some masterstock to moisten the pork when reheating to serve.

 To make the buns: combine the yeast and 170ml warm water in the bowl of an electric mixer fitted with a dough hook.
 Add the flour, sugar, milk powder, sea salt, baking powder, bicarbonate of soda and start the mixer on medium speed.
 Add the vegetable oil and mix until the dough comes together.
 Reduce speed to low and continue to mix for 8-10 minutes.
-Remove the dough, place in a greased bowl, cover with a tea towel and allow to rest in a warm place for about an hour or until the dough has doubled in size.
+Remove the dough, place in a greased bowl, cover with a tea towel and allow to rest in a warm place for about two hours or until the dough has doubled in size.

 Make the pickled cucumbers: Bring the rice vinegar and sugar to the boil, stirring, until the sugar dissolves, in a small saucepan.
 Allow to cool.
 An hour before serving, combine the sliced cucumber with the vinegar mixture and set aside.